-Stage 5: Adoption (Regulation 26) The Inspector will recommend any changes to the local plan necessary for it to be considered sound.
-The Council can choose to accept the Inspector's changes and adopt the document, or re-submit a new plan.
+Adoption (Regulation 26) The Inspector will recommend any changes to the local plan necessary for it to be considered 'sound'.
+The Council can choose to accept the Inspector's changes and adopt the document or re-submit a new plan.
 If adopted, the local plan will be published together with an adoption statement and the sustainability appraisal report.
+Documentation will be available to view on the Council's website.
+Paper copies will be available to view at the County Library, the Town Hall and the Council's offices at Grafton House, if available.